Take a look at the beta version of dw.com. We're not done yet! Your opinion can help us make it better.

-Jürgen Klinsmann coached the German national soccer team in the lead-up and during the 2006 World Cup.
-Since then he has coached Bayern Munich and now manages the US national soccer team.
+Jürgen Klinsmann is a former striker and is currently a coach.
+He coached the German national soccer team in the lead-up to and during the 2006 World Cup and later managed the US men's national soccer team.